-Table 3.14 Outstanding Commitments on Previously Developed Land at March 2015
+Table 3.13 Outstanding Commitments on Previously Developed Land at March 2016

-Total Commitments Commitments on PDL % Commitments on PDL Hard Commitments 2,982 2,440 82% Soft Commitments -strategic site at Sandleford Park with delivery extending beyond current plan period 2,000 0 0% Total 4,824 2,372 49.2%
+Total Commitments Commitments on PDL % Commitments on PDL Hard Commitments 2,920 2,249 77% Sites identified through prior approval process 143 143 100% Soft Commitments -strategic site at Sandleford Park with delivery extending beyond current plan period up to 2,000 0 0% Soft Commitments - proposed allocations in emerging Housing Site Allocations DPD (submitted 6 April 2016) and Mortimer NDP 1640 140 9% Total 6,703 2,532 37.7%

-Source: Planning Commitments for Housing at March 2015
+Source: Planning Commitments for Housing at March 2016

 Hard commitments are the number of dwellings on sites which have planning permission.
 Soft commitments are the number of dwellings on sites either identified for housing in the Local Plan or in a DPD submitted to the Secretary of State, or on sites awaiting signing of legal agreements.

-- 3.29 The percentage of outstanding permissions on previously developed land is above the Core Strategy target so high rates of development on previously developed land are anticipated in the next few years.
-The only major non-allocated greenfield site is that at Lakeside, Theale where 350 units were allowed at appeal in 2007. - 3.30 The change in the definition of previously developed land, in June 2010, to exclude residential gardens is unlikely to have a significant impact on the level of previously developed land coming forward, but this will continue to be monitored.
+3.30 The percentage of outstanding permissions on previously developed land is above the Core Strategy target.
+The only major non-allocated greenfield site is that at Lakeside, Theale where 350 units were allowed at appeal in 2007.
+Development on greenfield land is anticipated to be substantially higher in the second half of the plan period as the allocated site at Sandleford Park and the allocations proposed in the emerging Housing Site Allocations DPD begin to deliver housing.

+3.31 The change in the definition of previously developed land, in June 2010, to exclude residential gardens is unlikely to have a significant impact on the level of previously developed land coming forward, but this will continue to be monitored.

-Table 3.15 Commitments and Completions on Greenfield Residential Garden Sites (Gross units)
+Table 3.14 Commitments and Completions on Greenfield Residential Garden Sites (Gross units)

-Greenfield Residential Garden sites 2010/11 2011/12 2012/13 2013/14 2014/15
+Greenfield Residential Garden sites 2010/11 2011/12 2012/13 2013/14 2014/15 2015/16

-Permitted 16 28 27 10 19
+Permitted 16 28 27 10 19 21

-Completed N/A 55 7 21 25
+Completed N/A 55 7 21 25 1